DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Yup!"

 _TL Note:_ You know what is strange, I wonder why Jeanne is not surprised at all by Rinne.
-I mean sure Fairin has suspicion about Rinne, but I'm pretty sure Jeanne has no idea, so it is actually kinda weird that she accepts the fact that Rinne can easily spot non-human and magic.
+I mean sure Farin has suspicion about Rinne, but I'm pretty sure Jeanne has no idea, so it is actually kinda weird that she accepts the fact that Rinne can easily spot non-human and magic.

 Rinne raised her voice, most likely out of happiness for being praised.